digital-pros/commerce-authorize/README.md

 This gateway utilizes the thephpleague/omnipay-authorizenet Authorize.net driver, and will update the Authorize.net AIM gateway from Craft Commerce 1.

 #### Requirements
-- Craft 3.1.5 (or later)
+- Craft 4 (or later)
-- Craft Commerce 2
+- Craft Commerce 4

+> **Warning**
+> Craft Commerce 4 changed the name attribute convention on payment fields to include the payment handle.
+Sites that use the default form will be updated automatically, but sites that use a custom form will need to be updated.

+> **Warning**
+> The required changes for Craft Commerce 4 are significant.
+Please run test transactions through your gateway after updating to this version.

-This gateway is a commercial plugin for Craft 3 and can be installed using the Craft plugin store, or by updating the composer.json file to require this gateway.
+This gateway is a commercial plugin for Craft 4 and can be installed using the Craft plugin store, or by updating the composer.json file to require this gateway.

 ```composer require digital-pros/commerce-authorize ```